Battle of Komaki and Nagakute: Truce

 Though Ieyasu had gained the advantage in both engagements, Hideyoshi and Ieyasu did make peace with each other in the early part of 1585.
 Oda Nagamasu become the peacemakers between Tokugawa Ieyasu and Toyotomi Hideyoshi, also between Sassa Narimasa and Maeda Toshiie.

 In the words of George Sansom, "...both men were too sensible to waste strength on a foolish quarrel."
+Hideyoshi and Ieyasu had both served Oda Nobunaga and had not previously come into conflict; this would in fact be their only period of enmity.